RhysMarch/DiscordMetroBot/README.md

 - **Automatic Updates**: Fetches and summarises Metro service updates hourly from the Nexus website, posting them to a dedicated channel.
 - **Train Times**: Use the /time <station> command to get the next upcoming train times for any Metro station.
 - **Map**: Displays a pinned map of the Metro network for quick reference.
 - The bot skips checking for updates between 1 AM and 5 AM to reduce API requests.
+The bot also does not provide updates if there is nothing changed.
 - Times are deleted after 5 minutes to keep the info fresh

 ## Usage